Viva Italia! Olympic golds follow soccer and song successes

 Jacobs was born in Texas to an American father and an Italian mother.
 The parents split when Jacobs was 6 months old and he moved to Italy and never got to know his dad.
 They reconnected about a year ago by phone, as the sprinter tried to learn about his roots.

-Vivian Masini, Jacobs’ mother, watched her son’s race from her home in northern Italy, where she runs a small hotel.
+Vivian Masini, Jacobs’ mother, watched her son’s race from her home in the northern Italian town of Manerba del Garda.

 ”Marcell really is a very good guy, humble, even if sometimes he want to disguise this with his tattoos and his (wild) behavior,” she added. ”But he’s a very grounded person.”